tomlatham/mpags-c-course-day-6-rjhunterlhcb/README.md

   -c|--cipher CIPHER
-                      Specify the cipher to be used to perform the encryption/decryption CIPHER can either be caesar or playfair - caesar is the default
+                      Specify the cipher to be used to perform the encryption/decryption CIPHER can be caesar, playfair or vigenere - caesar is the default

   -k|--key KEY
                       Specify the cipher KEY